From multiline queues to Macdonald polynomials via the exclusion process: A tableau version of multiline queues

-\begin{lemma} \begin{enumerate} \item Let $x$ be in row $r$ and column $j$, where $L$ is the largest part of $\lambda$.
-Then $\leg(x)+1=r+i-L$. \item Let $U(r,j)$ be the set of unrestricted entries in row $r$ and columns of length $j$.
-Then the contribution $\prod_{x\in U(r,j)} \frac{1-t}{1-q^{\leg(x)+1}t^{\arm(x)+1}}$ matches the contribution of the balls of type $j$ in the corresponding row $L-r$ of the MLQ. \item The co-inversions of type B count the number of balls skipped of lower labels.
-The co-inversions of type A count the number of balls skipped of the same label in the corresponding MLQ. \end{enumerate} \end{lemma}
+matches the analogous contribution of the ball pairings starting from a ball labeled $j$ in row $r$ of the multiline queue. \item The coinversions of type $B$ in $\Tab(Q)$ count the number of balls skipped of lower labels in $Q$.
+The coinversions of type $A$ count the number of balls skipped of the same label in $Q$. \end{enumerate} \end{lemma}

-\begin{remark} Our queue tableau are the same as permuted basement \cite{A, thesis} tableau, and their weights agree, when $\mu$ is a composition with all parts distinct.

-Any non-attacking filling of a queue tableau is automatically non-attacking as a filling of a permuted basement tableau.
-Moreover, when the parts of $\mu$ are distinct, all non-attacking permuted basement fillings are also non-attacking according to \cref{def:attacking}, so the two sets of tableaux are equal.

-When the parts of $\mu$ are distinct, the definitions of arm agree on both sides; moreover, there are no triples of type A, so the coinversion statistics match as well. \end{remark}